 The Duplicator plugin for WordPress

-2 - Package up your old WordPress site and database
+2. Package up your old WordPress database (and site)

 Now that you’ve installed Duplicator, you can use it to package up your site for moving it to a new host.

-To get started, go to Duplicator > Packages, then click Create New in the top right-hand corner.
+To get started, from your side menu, go to Duplicator > Packages, then click Create New in the top right-hand corner.

 Creating a new package in Duplicator

-On the next screen, you’ll see a few options for creating the package.
-While you do get some additional options as part of the Duplicator Pro package, such as cloud storage for backups and a branded installer, most sites can make do with the default settings.
+On the next screen, you’ll see a few options for creating the package, including where you want to store the archive and the installer, and components that should be archived, including plugins, themes, and more.
+Note that while you do get some additional options as part of the Duplicator Pro package, such as cloud storage for backups and a branded installer, if you don’t want to upgrade you don’t need to, as most sites can make do with the default settings.

 Adding package details with the Duplicator plugin

-Click Next to run a scan of your site and ensure it’s ready to pack—the scan should only take a few seconds.
+Once you click Next, Duplicator will scan your environment to do a quick check, revealing a page with the results of the scan.
+The scan should only take a few seconds.
 At this point, the plugin will warn you if you have any issues that might affect the migration of your site, such as an unsupported server setup or any enormous files.

 If any errors come up, you can check the FAQ page for the plugin for more information on how to resolve the issues before running the scan again.